rezoleo/github-project-automation/README.md

 ## Installation

-Install the app (TODO), then create a `.github/github-project-automation.yml` file with the following content:
+Install the GitHub app or create a new one (TODO), then create a `.github/github-project-automation.yml` file with the following content:
 ```yaml
 project: "Name of your project (mandatory)"